-It is my pleasure to inform that TEC has initiated work on a "Technical Report on Direct Broadcasting to Mobile Handheld Devices" and invites your valuable feedback on the same.
-The updated draft of this technical report is attached herewith.
+As you are aware that TEC is working work on a "Technical Report on Direct Broadcasting to Mobile Handheld Devices".
+The updated draft (version 3) of this draft technical report is now accessible on the TEC website at https://tec.gov.in/consultations.